Skip to Main Content

 Buenos Aires has long organised its luxury hotel conversation around a handful of monumental addresses: the colonnaded facades of Recoleta, the converted mansions of Palermo Chico, and the tower hotels along the Microcentro corridor.
 Into this established hierarchy, Alvear Icon Hotel positions itself as something architecturally distinct from its famous sibling, the Alvear Palace Hotel.
 Where the Palace trades in Louis XV detailing and centenary prestige, the Icon operates in a register of deliberate contemporaneity, a design posture that shapes everything from the lobby volume to the choice of materials throughout the building.

-This split between heritage and modernist expression is a pattern visible across South American luxury hospitality.
+This split between heritage and modernist expression is visible across South American hospitality.
 Properties like Faena Buenos Aires chose theatrical maximalism with Philippe Starck and Baz Luhrmann as creative forces.
 The Algodon Mansion worked within a restored townhouse frame.
 Alvear Icon's address on Aime Paine Street signals a different urban ambition: a contemporary volume that reads as a statement within the broader Puerto Madero and city skyline context rather than as a preservation exercise.

 Architecture as Positioning